PhilipRurka/Build-Server/README.md

 ### General Page Details
 The header will be sticky and will contain five links.

-When clicking on any header link, they become active.
-The images above shows this state
+When clicking/hovering on any header link, they become active.
+The images above shows this state.

 ### Landing Page
 This is the landing page for the project.
 You can get to this page via `localhost:3000` and by clicking on the `Home` link in the header.

 ### Modal Page
 This is the modal page for the project.
-You can get to this page via `localhost:3000/modal` and by clicking on the `Modal Page` button.
+You can get to this page via `localhost:3000/modal` and by clicking on the `Modal Page` link.

 Please note that the `Open Modal` button has to be below the page fold so that a user will need to scroll down the page to click on it. **The dotted line is to show where the page fold would be.
 Please exclude this from the design**

 ### Modal Page Modal State
-When clicking on the `Open Modal` button a modal should appear following this animation.
+When clicking on the `Open Modal` button a modal should appear following these instructions.

 #### Modal Appear Animation
 1. When the user wants to open the modal